felixleopold/quarto-template/README.md

 # Quarto TikZ and Mermaid Template

-A ready-to-use Quarto template with beautiful Gruvbox-themed TikZ diagrams, Mermaid charts, and enhanced syntax highlighting.
+A ready-to-use Quarto template with Gruvbox-themed TikZ diagrams, Mermaid charts, and enhanced syntax highlighting.

 ## Features